Johnson-f/Zaned-frontend/app/api/cron/README.md

 This directory contains API routes that are triggered by Vercel's cron job service to call backend endpoints at scheduled intervals.

+**Note**: Due to Vercel Hobby plan limitations (only daily cron jobs allowed), some jobs have been moved to Supabase.
+Only daily cron jobs are configured in `vercel.json`.

 ## Setup Instructions

 ### 1. Environment Variables